aarong/feedme-server-core/README.md

 ### States

-The server is always in one of four states:
+A server can be in one of four states:

-- `stopped` - The server has no client connections and is not attempting to begin listening for new connections.
+- `stopped` - The server is not listening for client connections and is not attempting to start, but is ready to be started.

-- `starting` - The server has no client connections but is attempting to start listening for new connections.
+- `starting` - The server is attempting to begin listening for client connections.

-- `started` - The server is listening for new client connections and may have existing connections.
+- `started` - The server is listening for client connections and may have existing connections.

-- `stopping` - The server has no client connections but is not ready to begin trying to listen for new client connections.
+- `stopping` - The server has closed all existing client connections and has stopped listenening for new connections, but is not ready to be restarted.

 ### Events